leixiangwu/CSE509-Rootkit/README.txt

 not be called normally (12345 for this case).
 The setuid will then elevate the process and grant root privileges.

-2) Modify the /etc/passwd and /etc/shadow file to add a backdoor account while returning the original contents of the files (pre-attack) when a normal user requests to see the file
+2) Modify the /etc/passwd and /etc/shadow file to add a backdoor account while returning the original contents of the files ( pre-attack) when a normal user requests to see the file
-- When the module is loaded, backdoor account is added by modifying /etc/passwd and /etc/shadow files if the backdoor is not present in them already
+- When the module is loaded, backdoor account is added by modifying / etc/passwd and /etc/shadow files if the backdoor is not present in them already
 - The read syscall was hacked and modified such that the backdoor is filtered out when the files /etc/passwd and /etc/shadow are read

 3) Hide certain files.
     -  The getdents and open syscalls were hijacked so that any of the